-[0:00] Daniel here we are on week 2 of this new clear series and I'm excited for the second part of this.
+[0:00] Daniel, here we are on week 2 of these nuclear series and I'm excited for the second part of this.

-[0:35] I think a lot of Americans like to think that there is something related to, like American might and splitting the atom in the nuclear capabilities that we have maybe not domestically in terms of energy generation button but potentially in terms of the threat that we hold over the rest of the world.
-I mean the reality of it and we sort of establish system part 1 but we go into part 2 as well is that in terms of energy dominance in the new Clearfield America, is really not the driving force and in fact much of.
-The research is currently ongoing is being conducted by China to the United States and in fact much of the United States own nuclear program is dependent upon foreign sources of uranium.
-And listen.
-True for not just United States but a number of countries and it is something that's what I want to dress and we're going to take the chance here at the beginning of this episode of listeners remember women since the end of last week that we actually recorded the first part and the second part both is like one single, entire episode but we've extended it actually to break it up into two weeks and now we're recording a separate introduction for the second because we want to address a couple of issues that listeners have brought up thoughts once a clarification that have been mentioned to us via our Reddit comments in our Discord chat and via email.
+[0:35] I think a lot of Americans like to think that there is something related to like: American might and splitting the atom and the nuclear capabilities that we have, maybe not domestically in terms of energy generation, but potentially in terms of the threat that we hold over the rest of the world.
+I mean the reality of it, and we sort of establish this in part 1 but we go into part 2 as well, is that in terms of energy dominance in the nuclear field America is really not the driving force, and in fact, much of the research is currently ongoing is being conducted by China instead of the United States, and in fact, much of the United States own nuclear program is dependent upon foreign sources of uranium.
+And this is true for not just the United States but a number of countries.
+And this is something that I want, sort of wanted to address and we're going to take the chance here at the beginning of this episode.
+If listeners remember we mentioned at the end of last week that we'd actually recorded the first part and the second part both as like one single entire episode.
+But we've extended it actually to break it up into two weeks and now we're recording a separate introduction for the second because we want to address a couple of issues that listeners have brought up, thoughts, points of clarification that have been mentioned to us via our Reddit comments and our Discord chat and via email.